 Therefore, the default screen of Start A Fire was an analytics dashboard, where a social media manager could see all the relevant data related to her links.

 For each link, you can also get in-depth analytics (scroll depth, time on page, etc).

 The badge was the most challenging mission, as we wanted it to be effective (visible to the user with a good click rate), but it was also important to keep it simple, clean and non-intrusive.
-Millions of people interacted with it every week, and we constantly changed and improved it based on feedback, data, and A/B tests.
+Millions of people interacted with it every week, and I constantly changed and improved it based on feedback, data, and A/B tests.

 Below are some iterations of the mobile badge over time.
 For each version, I also did minor and quick iterations based on data and feedback from users.